jncc/datahub/README.md

     dotnet tool install -g Amazon.ElasticBeanstalk.Tools

-Deploy:

-    cd /Datahub.web
-    dotnet eb deploy-environment -app datahub -env jncc-datahub-test --region eu-west-1

-## Docker

-Work in progress.
-You should be able to build a production Docker image of the web app with
+Build a docker image:

     docker build .

-Then run on port 8000 (with your exising dev .env file)
+You can run on port 8000 (with your exising dev .env file) like so:

     docker run -it -p 8000:80 -e ./Datahub.Web/.env {image-name}

+From the AWS console copy the `jncc-datahub-web` Amazon ECR repository URI (e.g. `123456789.dkr.ecr.eu-west-1.amazonaws.com/jncc-datahub-web`).

+    docker tag {image-name} {aws-ecr-repository-uri}

+Using an AWS profile with sufficient permissions, get the Docker login command:

+    aws ecr get-login --no-include-email

+Run the command that you're given.
+Then run

+    docker push {aws-ecr-repository-uri}

 ## Notes